skyline75489/pythondirector/README.txt

 - can now specify more than one listener for a service
 - 'client' in the config XML is now 'host'
-- fixed a bug in leastconns and roundrobin scheduler if all backends were unavailable.
+- fixed a bug in leastconns and roundrobin scheduler if all back-ends were unavailable.
-- whole lotta documentation added.
+- whole lot of documentation added.
 - running display in web api now shows count of total connections
 - running display now has refresh and auto-refresh
 - compareconf module - takes a running config and a new config and